 Making the Most of Your NYC Open House Visits

 Open houses are a cornerstone of the NYC real estate market, offering buyers the opportunity to explore properties in a low-pressure setting.
-As a seller’s agent, I encourage buyers to engage fully during these visits.
-Open houses are not just about browsing—they’re an opportunity for meaningful dialogue between the seller’s agent, the buyer, and the buyer’s agent.
-By actively exploring, asking questions, and engaging with the property, buyers leave with a clearer understanding of whether it’s the right fit.
+These visits aren’t just about browsing—they’re a chance for meaningful dialogue between the seller’s agent, the buyer, and the buyer’s agent.
+And while there’s plenty to observe and evaluate, the experience doesn’t have to feel transactional.

 1. Researching the Property Before You Visit